Teaching in Schools

 PGCE courses led by universities

-Many graduates training to teach do so by taking a one-year, full-time PGCE at a university or other higher education provider.
+Many graduates training to teach do so by taking a one-year, full-time PGCE (Post-graduate Certificate in Education) or PGDE (Post-graduate Diploma in Education) at a university or other higher education provider.
 Some two-year, flexible, part-time courses are also available.
-In addition to substantial classroom experience in two, or more, different schools, the PGCE offers time in university focusing on topics such as the national curriculum, principles and practice of teaching your subject, the professional role of the teacher and aspects of teaching which are relevant to the whole school.
+In addition to substantial classroom experience in two, or more, different schools, the PGCE or PGDE offers time in university focusing on topics such as the national curriculum, principles and practice of teaching your subject, the professional role of the teacher and aspects of teaching which are relevant to the whole school.
 Some courses include Masters-level modules, and all lead to the same QTS.
 QTS is awarded on successful completion of the first year in post in a school as a Newly-Qualified Teacher (NQT).
 Search for courses and apply via the government portal.

 SCITTs